 - Sideways movie (2004) review: To its detriment, Alexander Payne’s crowd-pleasing road movie comedy-drama is much too eager to please crowds.
 To its advantage, Sideways features the refreshing presence of Virginia Madsen in top form.

-Sideways movie: Alexander Payne’s Central California Wine Country tour follows conventional path to male maturity
+Sideways movie review: Alexander Payne’s Central California Wine Country tour follows conventional path to male maturity

 Payne’s choice is understandable.
 After all, it helps to explain his film’s popularity with U.S. critics and audiences alike.
 Except, that is, with those who will find his and Jim Taylor’s adaptation of Rex Pickett’s novel to be an overlong, moralistic, and unabashedly dishonest effort.
 And unfunny, to boot.